 Conducting both small- and large-scale projects on an active school or university campus is a delicate process.
-Project teams must consider student, faculty, parent and visitor safety from all angles, while also ensuring the security of the project site itself.
+Project teams must consider student, faculty, parent and visitor safety from all angles, while also ensuring the security of the project site itself so you may need to get the contract looked at by a firm like Roberts Legal to ensure everything is correct and safe..
 Successfully planned and executed projects can not only enhance the facility, but can have a positive impact on education as well, giving students an opportunity to participate in the construction process.

 Marc Ciaramitaro, director of field operations for Windover Construction of Beverly, Mass., has long served as a construction supervisor managing a wide range of construction projects in the academic/institutional market, and provides expertise overseeing teams, schedules and safety.
 Ciaramitaro spoke with School Construction News to share best practices for building safely and securely in the midst of an active campus.